thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

   ```

 4. **Send API Request**:
-   - The app makes a POST request to the **Google Maps Directions API** using the constructed request body and the API key.
-The API response includes the route details, which are then processed.
+   - The app constructs a POST request to the Google Maps Directions API using the built request body and the API key.
+To handle the multiple travel modes, all the requests are stored in an array.
+The array of requests is then executed using Promise.all, which sends all the requests simultaneously.
+This approach ensures that all route details for the different travel modes are retrieved efficiently.

    ```javascript
      `https://routes.googleapis.com/directions/v2:computeRoutes?key=${GOOGLE_MAPS_APIKEY}`,